zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Egg.md

 The second part is more classic.
 Swap to the Method 'IVs' on PokeFinder.
 Then input search Filters for IVs.
 Take care of the Inheritance of your parents for the IVs but don't forget that it'll be not difficult to hit multiple 31 IVs.

 You just have to generate a result, hit a target frame and then advance the frames like any basic RNG.
-However don't forget that the noise in that area is quite high and it'll may require some focus in order to trigger the dialogue at the right timming.
+The noise there is not the worse, and you shouldn't have too much trouble to hit them.

 Once you've done it right, just pickup your egg.
 It'll have everything desired.